newville/wxmplot/doc/overview.rst

     wi.imshow(dat, x=x[0,:], y=y[:,0], colormap='viridis', wintitle='wxmplot imshow')

-will display the image:
+whic will display the image and a control frame:

 .. image:: images/imshow_wxmplot.png
    :width: 95 %

-To display that data as a contour plot, one can just replace :func:`interactive.imshow` with :func:`interactive.contour`.
+To display that image data as a contour plot, one can just replace :func:`interactive.imshow` with :func:`interactive.contour`.
 With the same dataset but using::

     wi.contour(dat, x=x[0,:], y=y[:,0], colormap='gray', wintitle='wxmplot contour')

-will show:
+which will show:

 .. image:: images/contour_wxmplot.png
    :width: 95 %